Normative Feeling: Socially Patterned Affective Mechanisms: Background

-In contrast to these other examples, we are interested in how social preference "emerges" and is encoded in our \textit{evolvable} model of affect out of purely material concerns with the constraints of a \textit{simple} biologically plausible mechanism that in a similar approach to how other research looks at how social dynamics influence the evolution of affect e.g. how predator-pray interactions affect the neuroevolution of affect \cite{godin-dubois_spontaneous_2021,hesp_evolutionary_2021}.
-However instead of prey-predator interactions, we want to clarify the effect of social maintenance on the evolution of affect.
+In contrast to these other examples, we are interested in how social preference "emerges" and is encoded in our \textit{evolvable} model of mood out of purely material concern.
+That is, how individual-level selection, in a social setting, patterns a biologically plausible mechanism.
+In a similar approach to how other research looks at how social dynamics influence the evolution of affect e.g. how predator-prey interactions affect the neuroevolution of affect \cite{godin-dubois_spontaneous_2021,hesp_evolutionary_2021}.
+However, instead of prey-predator interactions, we want to clarify the effect of normativity, in the form of punishment, on the evolution of mood.